Curious about living on the Silver Coast of Portugal? Take a look at where to live, how much it costs, and get some top expat tips.

 Portugal’s famous quality of life is marvelous, and we cannot complain about the cost of living here either.
 The Silver Coast of Portugal, especially, offers so much peace and stunning sceneries and still manages to keep that small-town feeling everywhere.

 However, as long as you have the right company, we’re sure you’ll be more than happy living in Portugal.
-And remember, you can count on Viv Europe’s assistance at any stage of your relocation.
+And remember, you can book a consultation with Viv Europe to assist you at any stage of your relocation.
 Let’s make your Portugal plan a reality!

 Get in Touch with Us